 Virginia is the inaugural Director Performing Arts, University of Melbourne.
-Prior to this she was Executive Director/CoCEO of Melbourne Theatre Company and Executive Director at the Melbourne International Comedy Festival where she delivered a major funding increase and in 2011 achieved record attendance levels.
+Prior to this she was Executive Director/CoCEO of Melbourne Theatre Company and Executive Director at the Melbourne International Comedy Festival.
 A highly experienced and well-respected arts executive, she successfully designed a range of strategic initiatives through her roles at Sydney Festival, Zoos Victoria, Sydney’s Powerhouse Museum, the Art Gallery of New South Wales, Sydney Theatre Company and the National Gallery of Victoria.
 She has also worked as an advisor for state ministers in Victoria and New South Wales.
 In 2006 she was awarded a Churchill Fellowship and is a graduate of the Museum Leadership program.
 She is currently a Trustee of the Melbourne Convention Centre and an Executive Council Member of Live Performance Australia.
-She was previously Chair of Force Majeure, on the boards of Arena Theatre Company, Craft Victoria and Legs on the Wall, and an Executive Council Member of Live Performance Australia.
+She was previously Chair of Force Majeure, on the boards of Arena Theatre Company, Craft Victoria and Legs on the Wall.
+She is also a member of Chief Executive Women.

 Michele is a professional People and Performance leader with a sound understanding of strategic and operational HR practice gained from over 20 years’ experience.
 Michele has a passion for excellence in people initiatives with experience in a range of complex and diverse environments within Australia, New Zealand, South East Asia and the Pacific, often global and geographically spread.
 She has worked across Engineering, Construction, Property Development, Hospitality, Diplomatic and Retail sectors and her experience encompasses the full HR spectrum, with particular emphasis on setting strategic direction, organisational development, leadership, change management, talent and performance management and employment relations.